-CL111 Clinic Level I: Clinic Orientation & Preparation 2 units / 40 hrs
+CL111 Clinic Level I: Clinic Orientation & Preparation (Observation) 2 units / 40 hrs

 An orientation to the acupuncture clinic for entering interns.
 All aspects of clinic procedures including professional dress code, equipment safety code, patient practitioner relationship, proper medical charting format, traditional Chinese medical therapies, clean needle technique protocol and prevention of infection from bloodborne pathogens are presented.
-Students will practice and role play intake of patient proper handling of equipments and treatment of patients.
+Students will practice and role play intake of patient proper handling of equipment and treatment of patients.
+During this 40-clinical hours, students will directly observe exclusive treatment from clinic supervisor including their intake, exam, diagnosis and treatment.
+Students will then discuss the case with the supervisor.